mustsd/command_tools/README.md

 # command_tools
-Some interesting command line for macOS (maybe also valid for Linux).
+Some interesting commands for macOS (maybe also valid for Linux).

 # 1. asciiquarium